department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/xx_onboard-general.md

 There are many teams working on the Veteran Tools Platform from different organizations (DSVA, internal contractors, VA contractors).

-Review these communication norms so you understand how to communicate effectively with DSVA, as well as expectations for contractor-to-contractor communication.**
+Review these communication norms so you understand how to how to communicate effectively with DSVA, as well as our expectations for contractor-to-contractor communication.**

 ### Review the [Github tips and guidance](github-info.md)